zengbing15/lumos_doc/docs/tutorials/querycells.md

 A CKB cell has three fields and itself all take up capacity.
 The cell must have the capacity that is equal or more than the total size of information stored in the cell.
 For more information, see [Cell](https://nervosnetwork.github.io/docs-new/docs/reference/cell).

-For example, the minimum CKB capacity requirement is 61 CKB (6100000000n) for one common transaction, and 102 CKB (10200000000n) for a DAO deposit transaction.
+For example, the minimum CKB capacity requirement is 61 CKB (6100000000n) for a common transaction, and 102 CKB (10200000000n) for a DAO deposit transaction.

-The [minimalCellCapacity(fullCell)](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/helpers/src/index.ts#L44) function of the @ckb-lumos/helpers package can be used to get the minimal capacity for a cell.
+The [minimalCellCapacity](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/helpers/src/index.ts#L44) function of the @ckb-lumos/helpers package can be used to get the minimal capacity for a cell.

 Example: <u>hellolumos/src/querycells.ts/getminimalCellCapacity()</u>